-Maturity The notes will mature on , 2025 unless redeemed prior to maturity.
+Maturity The notes will mature on , 2029 unless redeemed prior to maturity.

-Use of Proceeds We expect to receive net proceeds from this offering of approximately \$ after deducting underwriting discounts and estimated offering expenses payable by us.
+Use of Proceeds We expect to receive net proceeds from this offering of approximately \$ million after deducting under critical descents and estimated effecting expenses payable by use after deducting underwriting discounts and estimated offering expenses payable by us.

-We intend to use the net proceeds from this offering to fund the Redemption and for general partnership purposes, including the funding of capital expenditures.
+We intend to use the net proceeds from this offering for general partnership purposes, including the repayment of indebtedness under our revolving credit facility and the funding of capital expenditures.
 We may temporarily invest certain net proceeds in short-term marketable securities until they are used for their stated purpose.
+See "Use of Proceeds."